 Lafayette’s first decade after its 1889 incorporation was fairly uneventful, at least according to town board meeting minutes.
 The board concentrated on acquiring a reliable water supply for the town, first sinking an artesian well in the northeast corner of town, then securing water rights from the Davidson Ditch Company, founded in 1872.
 Two reservoirs were built to retain the ditch water and were located at the intersection of today’s Baseline Road and U.S. 287.
 One lake acted as a settling lake and (cleaner) water was directed into that second lake.
 Water from that lake flowed through a primitive filter connected to wood pipes and was used primarily for irrigation and to charge Old Town fire hydrants rather than for drinking.

-News of the fire was published in the Jan.
+Elsewhere across the state, news of the fire, which included the reporting of two families having lost homes, was published in several newspapers, including the Jan.
 26, 1900 Las Animas Leader:

 “Two of the main business blocks of Lafayette were destroyed by fire yesterday morning.